History of the park

 Today the only building standing in the park is the Empire-style house where the Hildprandt family now resides.

-Another popular attraction in the castle park is the large herd of fallow deer, who graze freely and are very tame, as well as a muster of peacocks.
+Another popular attraction in the castle park is the large herd of fallow deer, who graze freely, as well as a muster of peacocks.
 Numerous ancient oak trees also grow on the grounds.